vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Do crazy stuff with SQL

 A special endpoint is `/public-api/v1/lists/list`, which takes a `POST` request.
 This endpoint allows us to execute a SQL command.
 The cool thing is that we can do data aggregation with it and let the database do all the work.
-Depending on the use case, this can reduce the amount of data dramatically.
+Depending on the use case, this can dramatically reduce the amount of data we receive.

-Let's assume that we are not interested in every record of our `stockinfo` table.
-We want to know how many records in the table are marked with `locked=true` and how many are marked with `locked=false`.
+Let's assume that we're not interested in every record in our `stockinfo` table.
+We only want to know how many records in the table are marked with `locked=true` and how many are marked with `locked=false`.
 This is the SQL command that gets exactly this information:

 {% highlight sql %}
 select Locked, count(*) as Counter from stockinfo group by locked
 {% endhighlight %}

-And here's how to use this SQL command with the endpoint and get a table of aggregated data back.
+And here's how to use this SQL command with the endpoint to get a table of aggregated data back.
 We use the `pandas` function to print out a formatted result table.

 {% highlight python %}
 # Get table data with the help of SQL command